intelowlproject/IntelOwl/docs/source/Usage.md

 * `Pulsedive_Active_IOC`: Scan indicators and retrieve results from [Pulsedive's API](https://pulsedive.com/api/).
 * `CheckDMARC`: An SPF and DMARC DNS records validator for domains.
 * `Whoisxmlapi`: Fetch WHOIS record data, of a domain name, an IP address, or an email address.
+* `Quad9`: Check if domain or url is marked as malicious in QUad9 database.

 #### [Additional analyzers](https://intelowl.readthedocs.io/en/develop/Advanced-Usage.html#optional-analyzers) that can be enabled per your wish.